quicwg/quic-v2/draft-ietf-quic-v2.md

 # Version Negotiation Considerations

-QUIC version 2 endpoints SHOULD also support QUIC version 1, as version 2 is both less common than, and not intended to deprecate, version 1.
+QUIC version 2 is not intended to deprecate version 1.
+Endpoints that support version 2 might continue support for version 1 to maximize compatibility with clients.
+In particular, HTTP clients often use Alt-Svc {{?RFC7838}} to discover QUIC support.
+As this mechanism does not currently distinguish between QUIC versions, HTTP servers that support multiple versions reduce the probability of incompatibility and the cost associated with QUIC version negotiation or TCP fallback.

 Any QUIC endpoint that supports multiple versions MUST meet the minimum requirements described in {{QUIC-VN}} to prevent version downgrade attacks.

 Note that version 2 meets that document's definition of a compatible version with version 1.
 Therefore, servers can use compatible negotiation to switch a connection between the two versions.

-A server that can parse version 1, but cannot fully support it, SHOULD use compatible negotiation instead of sending a Version Negotiation packet to initiate incompatible version negotiation.
+A server might fully support version 2 but merely parse Initial packets from version 1, or vice versa.
+Such servers SHOULD use compatible negotiation instead of sending a Version Negotiation packet to initiate incompatible version negotiation to avoid the delay penalty of the latter.

 ## Compatible Negotiation Requirements